 If you’re interested in the history of visual effects, you’re probably familiar with the Williams process.
-By combining two separate filmed scenes, it enables a filmmaker, for example, to place an actor inside a miniature environment.
+By combining two separate filmed scenes, this early compositing technique enabled a filmmaker, for example, to place an actor inside a miniature environment.
 The Williams process relied on what became known as a traveling matte, and I’ve written about it before, in a Cinefex article called C is for Composite.
 Here’s a brief extract:

 Early travelling mattes were created using a variant on the bi-pack method, invented by Frank D. Williams in 1916 … Here’s how it works.
 First, you shoot your actor against a blue screen.
 By carefully printing this footage on to high-contrast film, you can generate a black silhouette of the actor moving against a pure white background – a holdout matte .
 Reverse-printing the holdout matte then creates a corresponding cover matte – a white silhouette against black.